PedroGaya/hellblazers/player-reference-doc.md

 ## Death

 Death does not come unwarranted - it must be clearly understood as a possibility from the get go.
 Whenever you're about to take damage, the GM may indicate it as **lethal damage**.
 If you are dropped by lethal damage, the GM makes a tension roll under a cup - Once someone checks your body, **if _any_ dice are dropped**, your character is dead.

-# Creative Freedom

-## Vantage

-Your character's frame of reference, the sum of their backstory, talents, and the current fiction - everything on your sheet and what's affecting you in the story.
-When a question arises about what you can do, have, or know, check it against your vantage: does it feel like a **_given_**, a **_stretch_** or a **_reach_**?. **Proper vantage** opens up possibilities and gives the freedom to declare story details.
-Lacking it makes things fore difficult, or even impossible.

-### Advantage and Disadvantage

-Your vantage can expand or diminish due to circumstances.
-These shifts are called **_advantages_** and **_disadvantages_**, respectively.

-## Set Dressing

-Add minor, common sense details freely.
-Make assumptions and add _set dressing_ to scenes to play off of to keep things flowing dynamically.
-There's no need to check in with the GM - they'll step in if a detail goes beyond set dressing.
-Anything that's a _given_ for your vantage, like knowing someone or having equipment that makes sense, is set dressing.

-## Story Twists

-If you want introduce story details to the fiction that go beyond set dressing, you want to introduce a **_twist_**.

-### Complications

-Character-driven "tangles" you add to a scene and have to follow-up on.
-They must stem from your character details and always have an immediate impact, like an action roll, an option closing off, or forcing inaction at an important moment.
-These are things like:

-- **_Unforeseen consequences_** of your actions.
-- **_Personal motivations_** over group goals.
-- **_Trouble_** from beliefs or backstory.

-**Whenever you introduce a complication, drop a tension die and take it as fate**.

-### Coincidences

-Facts added to a scene that significantly change the situation in any way.
-Like with complications, these must be tied to your character details and/or immediately shift your vantage.
-These are things like:

-- **_Character details_**: Gear, contacts, backstory...
-- **_Scene details_**: NPC actions, objects, atmospherics...
-- **_Setting details_**: History, geography, factions...

-**To introduce a coincidence, spend fate and add it to the tension pool**.

 ## Fate